 Postictal (or Post Ictus) - (After the seizure) For some, the person may feel completely normal while others feel extremely tired, sleepy or confused.
 They may have suffered an injury such as a bitten tongue or cheek and may have injured a body part.

 For more info about the main stages of a seizure, click here

 Seizures come in many different shapes and sizes.
 They can occur occasionally when a person suffers from CNS infection, hypoglycemia, ETOH (alcohol withdrawal), acid-base imbalance, hypoxia or a brain tumor.

 For others who suffer from epileptic seizure activity due to a chronic condition may have mild to severe seizures on a daily/weekly basis.
-As each condition may affect different parts of the body or may lead to different types of seizures, the following links will help to guide you to more information about the following conditions, including further support.
+Each condition may affect different parts of the body or may lead to different types of seizures, and so, the following links will help to guide you to more information about the following conditions, including further support.

 Doose Syndrome - http://doosesyndrome.org/

 Panayiotopoulos Syndrome - https://www.epilepsydiagnosis.org/syndrome/panayiotopoulos-overview.html